whitecollaralgos/Algoways/design/05_strategies.md

 # Trading Strategies

-The `strategies` directory houses the logic for the various automated trading strategies that can be executed by the OpenAlgo platform.
+The `strategies` directory houses the logic for the various automated trading strategies that can be executed by the AlgoWays platform.

 ## Strategy Definition